 Step 2: Develop Your Character

-I didn’t know anything about the historical context and just threw “thou” and “thee” into the dialogue every so often to try and make it authentic.
+The catch was… I didn’t know anything about the historical context and just threw “thou” and “thee” into the dialogue every so often to try and make it authentic.
 As such, the character came out confusing and honestly just really cringy.

-Memorable characters always have two qualities:
+Memorable characters always have 2 qualities:

 - The first is that they feel like a complex and realistic person!
 This can be portrayed through exploring their personal values and unique characteristics.